 All of these positions cause our spine to get out of alignment, and our muscles stretched or shortened for too long (while producing lactic acid as if we were working out).

-Some of us unknowingly sleep in all kinds of awkward positions, which reduce blood circulation and cut oxygen supply to their muscles.
+Some of us unknowingly sleep in all kinds of awkward positions, which reduces blood circulation and cut the oxygen supply to our muscles.

 The simple solution to bad sleeping posture?